Erdogan says that nobody should be 'disturbed' by Turkey's military operations

 Erdogan recently said that the Turkish military could launch ground operations in northern Syria and Iraq

-Erdogan recently said that the Turkish military can launch ground operations in northern Syria and Iraq besides the ongoing air campaigns.
-He insisted that the country is determined to secure its Syrian border from attacks by Kurdish forces.
+Erdogan recently said that the Turkish military could launch ground operations in northern Syria and Iraq besides the air campaigns.

 But Russia urged Turkey to exercise "restraint" and warned against "destabilising" Syria.
 Kremlin spokesman Dmitry Peskov had said that Moscow understands Turkey's concerns regarding its security, but also called on all parties to refrain from steps that could lead to "seriously destabilising the situation".